vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 Others who cannot wait that long for the phala of Moksham along with birth in lower varNam or Kulam choose the Prapatthi yOgam.
 Such people who feel sad that they can not pursue Bhakthi yOgam practise Prapatthi yOgam.
 This difference has to be accepted while choosing the one that is appropriate for their sakthi, Jn~Anam, VarNam and patience.

 There is no reason to believe that both are difficult yOgams - Prapatthi yOgam is the easier one and has universal reach in spite of the difficulties to gain Mahaa ViswAsam.
-There is a way to gain Mahaa ViswAsam \(vide: 19th slOkam of nyAsa tilakam\) with the help of the Lord.
+There is a way to gain Mahaa ViswAsam \(vide: 19th shloka of nyAsa tilakam\) with the help of the Lord.
 The dismay over the difficulties of Mahaa ViswAsam as an unattainable goal is now removed and that makes Prapatthi an easier upAyam to practise without stressing one’s body thru the practise of Bhakthi yOgam without let to gain the Phalan.
 Further, Prapatthi has to be done only once and it takes few minutes only.
 Due to all these reasons, Prapatthi yOgam is a simple and non-intimidating upAyam compared to the rigors of Bhakthi yOgam.

 There may be another nagging question.
 Sadh Vidhyai, Dahara Vidhyai, Vaiswaanara Vidhyai et al are lumped together under the title of Bhakthi yOgam and one need to choose among them and practise one of them.